coldenate/remcord/README.md

 ## 🚀 Overview

-Welcome to RemCord, a solution for bridging Discord with RemNote, designed to enhance your study experience by letting your buddies on Discord see your amazing flashcard progress! (... or... your not so great flashcard progress. 😅)
+**RemCord** connects Discord with RemNote.
+It allows your Discord friends to see your flashcard progress, whether it's impressive or not so great. 😅

-### ✨ Features
+### ✨ Key Features

-- **Seamless Integration**: RemCord connects Discord with RemNote, creating a unified experience for users.
+- **Seamless Integration**: RemCord links Discord with RemNote your RemNote Account, providing a unified experience.
 - **Study Companion**: Use RemCord while studying on RemNote to share your progress with your Discord community.
 - **Visualize Learning**: Showcase your learning achievements to motivate yourself and others.